metrumresearchgroup/bbi/docs/commands/bbi_init.md

 ### Options

 ```
-      --dir strings   A directory in which to look for NonMem Installations
+      --dir strings   A directory in which to look for NONMEM Installations
   -h, --help          help for init
 ```